MehdiEskandari/the-perfect-match/Helpus.md

 src > make a file (components > ServicesSection.js)
 We make a few components in components folder then insert them into the whole AboutUs page.

+---
+styled components
+put the style next to the export line like this: container = <use-styled-component>.<element>` write your css here` const About = styled.div`
+  min-height: 90vh;
+  display: flex;
+  align-items: center;
+  justify-content: space-between;
+  padding: 5rem 10rem;
+  color: white;
+`;

+but maybe we need to add global css src > make a new file (components > GlobalStyle.js) and inside of that you need to import someting